inventorysource/dev-frontend-assessment/README.md

 3. Allow **excluding** symbols by storing them in local storage or Vuex.
     - Either allow filtering to view excluded symbols or put these at the bottom

+4. Some other functionality that demonstrates JS abilities and enhances interactions with these symbols
+    - Open ended requirement if you have other creative ideas for this page

 ### Submission
 - Add any assumptions you made, challenges you over came, or anything note-worthy that you would like to have evaluated and/or discussed.
 Put these assumptions in the **ASSUMPTIONS.md** file.